-Most eBay sales go smoothly, but if there's a problem with a purchase, the eBay Money Back Guarantee assures that buyers receive the item they ordered, or get their money back.
+Most eBay sales go smoothly, but if there's a problem with a purchase, the eBay Money Back Guarantee ensures that buyers receive the item they ordered or get their money back.

 Buyers can use the eBay Money Back Guarantee when:

 They receive an item that doesn't match the listing description

 Most sellers work with buyers to quickly resolve issues, but if a solution isn't reached, we can help.

 Most transactions on eBay.com are covered by the eBay Money Back Guarantee.

 Purchases are covered by the eBay Money Back Guarantee when all of the following are true:

 An item isn't received or it isn't as described in the listing.

 The buyer made the purchase on eBay.com via checkout or an eBay invoice with one of the following payment methods:

 The item was paid for in a single payment (including payments with PayPal Credit).